 - The Ninth Doctor refers to humans as "stupid apes" on a couple of occasions.

 - As do the new series' Silurians, some of whom want to wipe humanity out.

 - The Xindi from Star Trek: Enterprise refer to the humans as being "ape-like".
 In this case it is generally intended as more descriptive than insulting, and the same term is also used for Primate Xindi.

 - A few arrogant angels on Supernatural look down on humans.
 Uriel refers to humans as "mud monkeys."
-Lucifer condemns humans for being "murderous hairless apes".
+Former archangel Lucifer condemns humans for being "hairless apes" that were "flawed...murderous".

 - The Cat on Red Dwarf calls Lister, Rimmer, and Kochanski "monkeys" on a regular basis.